 Overall Assessment rangements to meet this principle as set nificant areas of improvement required.
 Commentary We have an agreed induction programme in place for officers, however, we have identified that these arrangements may not have been operating consistently across all services during the last year.
 We will be undertaking a review to identify gaps and make improvements to our induction process going forward as necessary.
 We have good arrangements in place through our Performance Development Review (PDR) system to manage the performance and effectiveness of Council officers and identify ongoing development needs.
 However, we intend to undertake a review of these arrangements to ensure they remain effective and fit for purpose.
-We have effective arrangements in place to identify and respond to train needs through our annual Training Plan and Member training programm However, we have identified training for new Members as an area for ful improvement, which requires continual focus due to the Council underta elections in thirds. and Member training programmes. new Members as an area for further Link to Improv provement Actions 10, 11 and 12

-Principle F - Managing risks and performance through robust internal control and strong public financial management Supporting Principles Managing risk Managing performance Robust internal control Managing data Strong public financial management Overall Assessment We consider that we are meeting our arrangements to meet this principle as set out in our Local Code, but with more significant areas of improvement required.
+We have effective arrangements in place to identify and respond to training needs through our annual Training Plan and Member training programmes.
+However, we have identified training for new Members as an area for further improvement, which requires continual focus due to the Council undertaking elections in thirds.
+Link to Improv Link to Improvement Actions 10, 11 and 12 and strong p Supporting I • Managing I • Managing I • Robust inte • Managing I risk performance ernal control Overall Assessment We consider that we are meeting our arrangements to meet this principle as set out in our Local Code, but with more significant areas of improvement required.
 Commentary We are currently reviewing our corporate approach to risk management to ensure arrangements are fully embedded within the culture of the organisation, are fit for purpose and identified risks effectively addressed.
 The outcome of the review will be reported to Audit and Governance in June 2017.
 We will continue to embed and develop this new approach during 2017/18.
-During 2016/17 Internal Audit undertook work to assess the Council's arrangements in place to protect against the risk of fraud and corruption based on the CIPEA.
-Code of Practice, we are continuing to improve our approach to on the CIPFA Code of Practice, we are continuing to improve our approach to Anti-Fraud and Corruption through implementation of an action plan approved by Audit & Governance Committee in January 2017.
+During 2016/17 Internal Audit undertook work to assess the Council's arrangements in place to protect against the risk of fraud and corruption based on the CIPFA Code of Practice, we are continuing to improve our approach to Anti-Fraud and Corruption through implementation of an action plan approved by Audit & Governance Committee in January 2017.
 The work of internal audit in local authorities is now governed by the Public Sector Internal Audit Standards (PSIAS).
 These took effect from April 2013 (revised 1st April 2017) and it is a legal requirement for local authorities to comply with them.
 The PSIAS state that at least once every five years, local authorities are required to commission a review to see how far their internal audit service meets the Standards.
 Craven commissioned its external auditors, Mazars LLP, to review its Internal Audit Services during March 2014.
 Whilst the overall conclusion of the review was that Internal Audit is "substantially compliant", with required standards, it identified a number of areas where there was scope for improvement, the overall governance and assurance arrangements within the Council and the role Internal Audit plays within those arrangements.
 All actions included in the improvement plan have now been implemented - except for developing an assurance map.
 Following the introduction of new Audit Software from 1st May 2017, the intention is to undertake this piece of work during 2017/2018.
 Link to Improv ement Actions 13, 14, 15 and 16